 Louisa Pritchard, 41, from Surrey is mum to Huxley, 4, and Chester, 2

-“I graduated from the Associate Programme a year ago and currently spend about 30 percent of my time doing social media management and the rest working as a freelance journalist.
+“I graduated from the Advanced Diploma over a year ago and currently spend about 30 percent of my time doing social media management and the rest working as a freelance journalist.
 Social media wise I’m the social media manager for The Womanity Foundation, a top 200 NGO empowering women and girls.

 I am the former features director at Grazia and am now still working as a freelance journalist.
 I’m currently writing for titles including The Pool, Stella magazine, Grazia and Netmums.